 If a dog has a Junior title, four passes are required for the Senior title.
 Without a Junior title, five passes are required.

-Master vs Finished hunt tests
+Master vs Finished Hunting Tests

 In these tests, almost anything goes.
 There will be multiple marks and sometimes multiple blinds, diversion shots and/or birds, plus an honor and/or a walk-up.
 Dogs might run from a boat or from beside a layout blind.
 There may be a mixed bag of birds (for example, retrieving ducks and pheasants in the same series).
 Handlers of the working AND honor dogs may have to shoot at birds.
 There might be a "poison bird" (a bird the dog may not retrieve until he has done another task).